christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 In Jerusalem Talmud Kiddushin, Rabbi Shimon bar Yochai stated: "Kill the best of Gentiles, smash the head of the best of snakes".
 He was the biggest proponent of the belief that Rome was Edom.

 King Izates of Monobazus's son was named 'Zamaris' (Zamaris the Babylonian jew?) and Zamaris has the same meaning as Muhammad.
 Allah and Muhammad the red-headed warlord were parodies of Attila the Hun and his uncle Ruglia waging war against Rome ("Edom") because they wanted the Arabs to attack eastern Rome.
-So, did Rabbi Simon ben Yohai do a bait-and-switch and instead turned judaism in a group strategy while turining the Adiabene imperial cult into Islam to weaponize the Arabs?
+So, did Rabbi Simon ben Yohai do a bait-and-switch and instead turned judaism in a group strategy while turning the Adiabene imperial cult into Islam to weaponize the Arabs?

 #### 2.2.4 Modern Judaism

 The area of modern israel was wiped out multiple times.
 Modern jews are a hodgepodge of ethnicities who survided the Bar Kokhba revolt of 132–136 CE.
 Also, the religion of Modern judaism is a recent invention.
 Judaism is not the Torah (Old Testament), and has not been for a long time.
 The Talmud was completed after the New Testament and this is what modern jews follow.
 Essentially, jews follow the program that Shimon bar Yochai created.\

+Endnotes (Chapter 2)

+(a) Yohai is a nickname for yochai.
+The name Yochai means 'YHWAH is gracius' from the Hebrew word Yochanan sometimes transcribed as Johanan.
+Was he also Johanan the Alexandrian?
+This would place him in Alexandria at the same time as Markianos of Alexandria

 ### Chapter 3: The Origins of Zoroastrianism